 Whether you're into bird watching, hiking, or fishing, this forest is a sanctuary for nature lovers, providing countless opportunities to connect with the environment.

-Discover the beautiful trails that weave through the forest, and don't forget to take a dip in the refreshing waters of Juniper Springs or Salt Springs.
+Discover the beautiful trails that weave through the forest, and don't forget to dip in the refreshing waters of Juniper Springs or Salt Springs.

 12. Gypsy Gold Horse Farm

 Home to the first Gypsy Vanner Horses brought to America, the Gypsy Gold Horse Farm is not just a farm but a living testament to the allure of these magnificent creatures.